Updated Skills Agenda for Europe

 - Improving the enabling framework to unlock Member States' and private investment in skills.

-The European Parliament in its resolution on European Skills Agenda for sustainable competitiveness, social fairness and resilience expressed support for the Commissions planned actions as set out in the Skills Agenda and the Digital Education Plan 2021-2027 and emphasised the potential opportunities offered by EU funding.
+The European Parliament in its resolution of 11 February 2021 on European Skills Agenda for sustainable competitiveness, social fairness and resilience expressed support for the Commissions planned actions as set out in the Skills Agenda and the Digital Education Plan 2021-2027 and emphasised the potential opportunities offered by EU funding.

 The first implemented action of the new Skills Agenda was the new Europass platform, launched on 1 July 2020.
 It offers guidance in CV-writing, suggests tailored jobs and learning opportunities, provides information on trends in skills, and is available in 29 languages.